domokato/domokato.github.io/_projects/(2) Balloon Escape.md

 #### Async/await

-To avoid "callback hell" and ensure flat, unnested, and thus more readable and maintainable code, `async/await` was employed when waiting for asynchronous operations such as animations, user input, or game events.
+To avoid "callback hell" and ensure flat, unnested, and thus more readable and maintainable code, `async/await` was employed when scripting sequences containing animations, user input, or game events.
 This was especially useful during tutorials, which had plenty of these.
-The entire liftoff tutorial can be written into a single function and read simply from top to bottom:
+The entire liftoff tutorial was able to be written in a single, flat function and read simply from top to bottom:

 ```csharp
 protected override async UniTask OnRun(CancellationToken cancellationToken)